How to Create Reports with Power BI Service

 Power BI Service Report Builder Overview

-1. To start creating reports in power bi, you can either select the relevant fields from your data or pick a visualization.
+To start creating reports in Power BI, you can either select the relevant fields from your data or pick a visualization.
 The visualization is displayed on the blank canvas.

-2. To add a field to your report, simply click the relevant field.
+Click a field to add it to the report.
 Power BI will automatically add the field to the right area in your chart.
 You can also drag and drop fields into the axis, legend, and values area.

 Power BI Services Build Chart